sagerg/cmd-line-tools/README.md

 - Edit or delete an entry: `./app w`
 - How-to page: `./app`

 By default, your csv file shoud be named 'passwords.csv'.
-To change this, edit line 4 of 'passwords.cpp'.
+To change this and use any filename, edit line 4 of 'passwords.cpp'.
 Then compile with gcc or clang with -std=c++11 or up.

 ## Lookup